Using a Zero Trust Architecture to Help Prevent Ransomware

 Summary

-This article discusses Zero Trust Architecture as a strategy to defend against ransomware attacks by assuming potential compromise and continuously assessing devices, users, and applications.
-It emphasizes that Zero Trust is a methodology, not a single product, and involves implementing security controls across endpoints, networks, and the cloud to protect data confidentiality, integrity, and availability.
+This article discusses Zero Trust Architecture as a strategy to protect data by assuming compromise and continuously assessing devices, users, and applications before granting access.
+It emphasizes implementing security controls across endpoints, networks, and the cloud to ensure data confidentiality, integrity, and availability.
+A forthcoming talk will explore high-level Zero Trust concepts and practical solutions for endpoint protection, user authentication, network access, and cloud posture management.

 IFF Assessment